 - Preheat the oven to 350°F and grease four 6-ounce ramekins with nonstick cooking spray.

-- Add all of the ingredients (oats, pumpkin puree, eggs, maple syrup, pumpkin pie spice, and baking powder) to a high-speed blender and blend until completely smooth.
+- Add all the wet and dry ingredients (oats, pumpkin puree, eggs, maple syrup, pumpkin pie spice, and baking powder) to a high-speed blender and blend until completely smooth.
 You can also do this with an immersion blender if your box blender is too large.

 - Divide the batter between the prepared ramekins.